 An example of this is evidenced by a recent offer from Girlfriend Collective – a luxury lingerie brand in the United States.
 In order to gain traction with the target market, the brand made a limited offer to send a $100 pair of leggings to any customer who merely shared the offer on Facebook and covered the cost of shipping.
 In essence, this was a smart way to use supply and demand to leverage and market the new product.

 Indeed, customers are often impressed with the great care and attention that goes into producing a particular product and this is especially true when it adheres to their ethical beliefs.
-It should also be known that Instagram is an especially effective visual and medium through which to communicate this message.
+It should also be known that Instagram and Facebook are effective visual mediums through which to communicate this message.
+You can do that through Facebook or Instagram Ads and tell your company’s story to reach a wider audience.

 Gabrielle Chanel opened her first store at the age of 21 and grew Chanel into one of the largest luxury brands in the world.
-In the time since this flamboyant brand has been telling a story and the Chanel website is nothing short of a storytelling masterpiece.
+Since then this flamboyant brand has been telling a story and the Chanel website is nothing short of a storytelling masterpiece.
 As you might expect, this serves only to heighten the connection between the brand and customers who love a good story.

-As mentioned above, in spite of the easy access, certain tactics are often ignored in the process of establishing a brand and organic marketing is certainly one of these.
-In case you might be asking yourself, organic marketing for a luxury brand is most often attributed to stories from affiliates or associates to the brand.
+As mentioned above, in spite of the easy access, certain tactics are often ignored in the process of establishing a brand.
+Organic marketing is certainly one of these.
+Organic marketing for a luxury brand is most often attributed to stories from affiliates or associates to the brand.
 In the case of the world famous Nike, the sports brand has always used known athletes to give credibility and personality to the shoes or clothing.
-In time, these stories translate to the personality to the brand.
+In time, these stories translate to the personality of the brand.

 For example, did you know that designer stores use the same colors and scents in their stores around the world?
-In most cases, the design is rather subtle but a distinct fragrance is often noted which is part of the sensory experience which the brands wish to convey.
-In case you might be asking yourself, such stores include Hugo Boss, Louis Vuitton, and Prada.
+In most cases, the design is rather subtle but a distinct fragrance is often noted which is part of the sensory experience that the brands wish to convey.
+Such stores include Hugo Boss, Louis Vuitton, and Prada.

-If you walk into a perfume store and a particular luxury brand is not clearly displayed, the customer is unlikely to know or think about it.
-For the very same reason, if potential customers are browsing online for a new perfume, they are unlikely to locate a brand which has little to know online presence.
-Indeed, product placement is just as important online and this is achieved through blogs, videos and many more forms of content marketing including paid advertisements.
+If you walk into a perfume store and a particular luxury brand is not clearly displayed, the customer is unlikely to think about this brand that isn’t shown.
+For the very same reason, if potential customers are browsing online for a new perfume, they are unlikely to locate a brand which has little to no online presence.
+Indeed, product placement is just as important online.
+This is achieved through blogs, videos and many more forms of content marketing including paid advertisements.

 Either way, online presence is extremely important for a luxury brand to be found and Burberry is a prime example of a fashion brand which has fully embraced the online world.
-In this sense, you can find live fashion shows and interviews on the website as well as an interactive buying experience for a full range of luxury goods.
+You can find live fashion shows and interviews on their website as well as an interactive buying experience for a full range of luxury goods.
+Their ads are running constantly on Facebook and Google Ads.
+They are everywhere online.

 Luxury brands should seek to create business relationships in which they can potentially obtain email lists from reputable publications and then use them with a certain degree of finesse.
 While social media and messenger bots are now the primary means of communication, email is still considered the most effective marketing channel.